EHER/my-ansible/README.md

 ```

-You should use pip to install dependencies (virtualenv is recommended)
+Use pip to install dependencies (virtualenv is also recommended)
 ```bash
 pip install -r deps.txt
 ```